olympum/olympum-draft/_posts/2015/2015-02-28-zwift-virtual-reality-cycling.md

 ![riding3]({{ site.base_url }}/assets/zwift/riding3.png)

 The experience is beautiful and the gaming aspects are very well taken care of.
-On the right hand side, we see the players ahead and behind us.
-We also see the power to weight ratio for other players, which is very nice to know to decide if or who to draft.
-There are also trophies along the ride, in the form of jerseys we get immediately.
+On the right hand side, we see the players that are just ahead and behind us.
+We also see their power to weight ratio, which is useful to know for deciding if or who to draft.
+There are trophies along the ride in the form of jerseys we get to wear immediately.
 I could unlock climbing, sprint and lap, not sure if there are more.
-This competitive side of the game really kept me going, trying to beat the other players!
+This competitive side of the game really kept me going trying to beat the other players!

 I had a few issues with ANT+ though, which is not unusual nor specific